xandervdh/vue-countdown/README.md

 vue init <app name>
 ```

-- Optionally you can install [tailwind CSS](https://tailwindcss.com/) by using following command in the root of your project:
+- Optionally you can install [tailwind CSS](https://tailwindcss.com/) to use for styling by using following command in the root of your project:
 ```text
 vue add tailwind
 ```